The Lindsay Society for the History of Dentistry

-The Lindsay Society is a constituent society of the British Dental Association dedicated to the study of the history of dentistry.
+The Lindsay Society is a British dental history organisation open to anyone interested in the subject, including non-dentists.
+It has close links with the British Dental Association and is dedicated to the study of the history of dentistry.

 Origins

 The Lindsay Club was formed in 1962, the idea of dental surgeon J. E. McAuley.
 He was inspired by the Osler Club, a society for those interested in the history of medicine, of which he was a member.
 The new club was intended to perform the same function for the history of dentistry and was named after Lilian Lindsay, the first woman to qualify as a dentist in the UK and a president of the British Dental Association.
 The first meeting of the Lindsay Club was held in October 1962, two years after Lindsay's death.
 At a later date the club was renamed The Lindsay Society.

 Meetings

 The Lindsay Society holds meetings at the British Dental Association headquarters in Wimpole Street, London and an annual meeting each year usually in the home town of the current president.
 There is an annual Lilian Lindsay memorial lecture each year at annual British Dental Association conference.
 The society is affiliated to the British Society for the History of Medicine.